Ridge Vents And Roof Ventilation Are Among Our Specialties

 - Gable Vents.
 Gable venting is an older system, but can still be found on many homes.
 Gable vents are the louvered venting you see on the sides of a house just below the roof peak.
 It’s generally not recommended that gable vents be used in conjunction with ridge vents, as gable vents may interrupt the air flow between ridge and soffit vents.

 We at Stay Dry Roofing are experts in installing and repairing ridge vents and all other types of roof ventilation.
 Regardless of which ventilation system you have, Stay Dry Roofing is happy to help you decide on the best system for your home.
-Family owned and operated for over 30 years, Stay Dry knows very well the demands that our Indiana weather makes on the roof tops of Greater Indianapolis and the surrounding communities.
+Stay Dry knows very well the demands that our Indiana weather makes on the roof tops of Greater Indianapolis and the surrounding communities.
 Whether ridge, gable or soffit, Stay Dry installs them all.
 Each are installable in existing roofs or when it’s time to have your roof replaced.

 Call us today at (317) 308-7773 or use our Contact Page to get a FREE, no obligation QUOTE.